RobRich999/Chromium_Clang/README.md

 **Note regarding FFmpeg:**

-Use the javascript patcher from here...
+Use the patches available here:

 https://github.com/StaZhu/enable-chromium-hevc-hardware-decoding

-....along with the same repo's /third_party/webtrc patch...
+Apply the following patches in the appropriate directories:

+add-hevc-ffmpeg-decoder-parser.js
+change-libavcodec-header.patch
+enable-hevc-media-recorder-support.patch
 enable-h26x-packet-buffer-by-default.patch

-...then proceed with the Chromium_Clang patches and build arguments.
+Then proceed with the Chromium_Clang patches and build arguments.

 ****